Symmetry-Protected Topological Phases in a Rydberg Glass

-Motivated by the development, we study the SPT phases in a one-dimensional (1D) amorphous bosonic model with long-range hoppings based on the experimental setup.
-In the single-particle level, we show that the topological phase can exist in amorphous lattices, manifesting in the polarization, the boundary charge and the local density of states (LDOS).
+Motivated by the development, we study the SPT phases in a one-dimensional (1D) amorphous bosonic model with long-range hopping based on the experimental setup.
+In the single-particle level, we show that the topological phase can exist in amorphous lattices; the topological properties are characterized by the polarization, the boundary charge and the local density of states (LDOS).
 Remarkably, we also find the structural disorder induced topological phase transitions in the system.
-In the many-particle level with hard-core bosons at half-filling, the topological property of a ground state is characterized by a $\mathbb{Z}_2$ index, which is protected to be quantized by time-reversal symmetry, particle-hole symmetry or another anti-unitary symmetry.
+In the many-body level with hard-core bosons at half-filling, the topological property of a ground state is characterized by a $\mathbb{Z}_2$ index, which is protected to be quantized by time-reversal symmetry, particle-hole symmetry or another anti-unitary symmetry.
 Through numerically calculating the ground state by exact diagonalization (ED) and matrix product state (MPS)~\cite{Orus2014AP,Reiher2015JCP}, we show that, in contrast to the single-particle case, the ground state of interacting bosons exhibits a large intermediate regime with the coexistence of topologically trivial and nontrivial states.
 Yet, further delicate finite-size analysis suggests the existence of topological amorphous phases in the many-body case.
+In both the single-particle and many-particle cases, we demonstrate how to experimentally observe the topological phases using a global microwave pulse in a realistic Rydberg platform.

-\emph{Model Hamiltonian.}--- We start by considering a chain of Rydberg atoms comprised of two sub-chains containing $2N$ atoms as shown in Fig.~\ref{fig1}.
-For each atom, we consider two Rydberg states: an s-level (e.g., $|60S_{1/2},m_J=1/2\rangle$) and a p-level (e.g., $|60P_{1/2},m_J=-1/2\rangle$).
-Because of the dipolar interaction between two atoms that couple these states, we can use the following Hamiltonian to describe the system,
+\emph{Model Hamiltonian.}--- We start by considering a chain of Rydberg atoms comprised of two sub-chains with $2N$ atoms as shown in Fig.~\ref{fig1}(a).
+For each atom, we consider two Rydberg states: an $s$-level (e.g., $|60S_{1/2},m_J=1/2\rangle$) and a $p$-level (e.g., $|60P_{1/2},m_J=-1/2\rangle$).
+Because of the dipolar interaction between two atoms that couples these states, we can use the following Hamiltonian to describe the system,